AakashR13/subtitlegen/README.md

 ## License

-This project is for demonstration purposes.
-Ensure compliance with your API provider's terms of service.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.